Create a Halloween candy holder paper craft in under an hour. Use Cricut SVGs to make fun, spooky treat boxes for parties or trick-or-treating.

 I did not put glue on the top tabs so the box could be refillable.

-Create the center of the box first behind the left panel.
+Create the center of the box first, behind the left panel.

-Adhere the tabs for the dispenser portion inside the box.
+Attach the tabs for the dispenser portion inside the box.

-But I love these bloody candy bones, they are perfect for my gravestone theme.
+You could really use any small Halloween candy, Like M&Ms, but I love these bloody candy bones.
+They are perfect for my gravestone theme.

 Fill the candy dispenser with the bone candy, and close the box by tucking the lid tabs inside the box.